-Generally, includible compensation is the amount of pay:
+Generally, includible compensation is the amount of income and benefits:

-- 1) Received from the employer who maintains your 403(b) account, and - 2) That you must include in income.
+- · Received from the employer who maintains your 403(b) account, and - That you must include in income.

 You determine the amount you must include in income without taking into account the foreign earned income exclusion.